Sixth form college

-A sixth form college is an educational institution, where students aged 16 to 19 typically study for advanced school-level qualifications, such as A Levels, Business and Technology Education Council (BTEC) and the International Baccalaureate Diploma, or school-level qualifications such as General Certificate of Secondary Education (GCSE) examinations.
-In Singapore and India, this is known as a junior college.
-The municipal government of the city of Paris uses the phrase 'sixth form college' as the English name for a lycée (Highschool).
+A sixth form college is an educational institution, where students aged 16 to 19 study typically for advanced post-school level qualifications such as A Levels, Business and Technology Education Council level 3 (BTEC), and the International Baccalaureate Diploma, or school-level qualifications such as General Certificate of Secondary Education (GCSE) examinations and BTEC level 2 qualifications.
+In many countries this type of educational institute is known as a junior college.
+The municipal government of the city of Paris uses the phrase 'sixth form college' as the English name for a lycée (high school).

-In England and the Caribbean, education is currently compulsory until the end of Year 13, the school year in which the pupil turns 18.
-In the English state educational system, pupils may either stay at a secondary school with an attached sixth form, transfer to a local sixth form college, or go to a more vocational further education college, although in some places there may in practice be little choice which of these options can be taken.
-Some places only provide tertiary colleges, a "combination" between sixth form and further education colleges.
-In the independent sector, sixth forms are an integral part of secondary schools (public schools), and there is also a number of smaller-scale independent sixth form colleges.
-In Wales, education is only compulsory until the end of year 11.